iodigital-com/figex/README.md

-# FigEx
+# FigEx - Figma Exporter
 FigEx is a utility tool to export styles and icons from Figma using the Figma REST API.

 Features:
 - Support for modes and variables in Figma
 - Code generation using Jinja2 templating syntax for any code language
-- Export of icons as SVG, PDF or Android XML vectors
+- Export of icons as SVG, PDF, PNG, WEBP or Android XML vectors
 - Simple configuration

 ## Installation